sonaliv30/assesment_cloudformation_POC/README.md

 4.Key Pair: Ensure you have an SSH key pair set up in AWS for EC2 access.

+Architecture:
+The OpenSupports application is deployed across three isolated environments (development, staging, and production).
+Each environment consists of its own isolated resources:

+VPC: A dedicated Virtual Private Cloud for each environment.
+Subnets: Public and private subnets to host EC2 instances and RDS.
+EC2 Instances: To host the OpenSupports application.
+RDS (MySQL): A database for the application, using separate instances for each environment.
+S3 Bucket: For storing static files like user uploads, logs, and backups.

 ##Parameters Section:

 The DBUser and DBPassword are defined as parameters in your CloudFormation template.
 This means they are values that you can provide at the time of stack creation.